dekuNukem/STM32_tutorials/lesson000_intro_blinkLED/README.md

 That's pretty much it!
 I hope it made sense.
 The clock tree might be more complicated on higher end STM32 chips, but the basic principle still stands.

-As an exercise, try figure out how to use the HSI through PLL as the system clock.
-Click here to see the answer.
+As an exercise, try figure out how to use the HSI for a 48MHz system clock.
+[Click here](resources/cubehhsi.png) to see the answer.

 #### Peripheral Configurations